Kubernetes etcd backup and recovery

 # Update the secrets with the new encoded endpoint value

-$ secret_names=$(kubectl get secret -l role=etcd-client-cred -o custom-columns='NAME:.metadata.name' --no-headers)
+my_secrets=$(kubectl get secret -l role=etcd-client-cred -o custom-columns='_:.metadata.name' --no-headers)

-$ for sn in $secret_names; do
+for s in $my_secrets; do

-> done
+done

-We are now ready to do the final Helm upgrade of Deephaven.
-You most likely used a YAML file to define Helm chart token values for your environment when Deephaven was initially installed.
-These include things such as the URL of the Deephaven installation, the Docker image repository, and the Deephaven NFS server information.
+When Deephaven was initially installed, you most likely used a YAML file to define Helm chart values for your environment (such as the Deephaven URL, Docker image repository, and NFS server information).
 That file contains a YAML value for etcd.release with your original etcd installation name.
-Change that to your new etcd installation name.
-If you do not have that file, you can get the values provided by running helm get notes <deephaven installation name>.
-If you do not know the Deephaven Helm installation name, run helm list.
+Change that value to your new etcd installation name.

 The Deephaven Helm installation package includes a setupTools/scaleAll.sh script.
 Scale the deployments to 0: